Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 Based on a viewshed and a binary greenspace raster, all visible points are classified as visible green and visible no-green.
 All values are summarized using a decay function, to account for the reducing visual prominence of an object in space with increasing distance from the observer.
 Currently two options are supported, a logistic and an exponential function.

 For more information about the VGVI please go to the [GVI](https://github.com/STBrinkmann/GVI) package.
-For more information about the algorithms look at the paper by [Brinkmann, 2022](https://doi.org/10.5194/agile-giss-3-27-2022)
+For more information about the algorithms look at the paper by [Brinkmann, 2022](https://doi.org/10.5194/agile-giss-3-27-2022) and [Labib et al., 2021](https://doi.org/10.1016/j.scitotenv.2020.143050)

 **Example:**